A Gentle Introduction to optparse-applicative

 <> help "Generate problem answers"

-We will now define the parsers for the AppOptions
+We will now define the parsers for the AppOptions components.
+Let’s begin with withAnswersParser, which is the simplest.

 Parsing flags

-As I said before, the value for withAnswers
+As I said before, the value for withAnswers will be provided by a flag.

 The library defines three parser builders for flags:

-- This function builds a parser that returns its second argument when the flag is given in the CLI, or the first argument if it is not.
+flag :: a -> a -> Mod FlagFields a -> Parser a- This function builds a parser that returns its second argument when the flag is given in the CLI, or the first argument if it is not.
 That is, the first argument is the default value.
 The third argument is the modifier with the specification of the flag.

-flag' :: a -> Mod FlagFields a -> Parser a
+flag' :: a -> Mod FlagFields a -> Parser a- Similar to

-but without a default value.
-We don’t have a use case for this function in our app. switch :: Mod FlagFields Bool -> Parser Bool
+flagbut without a default value.
+We don’t have a use case for this function in our app. switch :: Mod FlagFields Bool -> Parser Bool- This is just a special case for a boolean flag, defined as

-switch = False True
+switch = False True.

 withAnswersParser =